merely-useful/py-rse/index.md

 > contributed to making the financial crash of 2008 even worse
 > for millions of people [@Borw2013].

-Our Zipf's Law project files are structured as they were at the end of the previous chapter:
+Here's the current structure of our Zipf's Law project files:

 ```text
 zipf/